 Eye Movement Desensitisation and Reprocessing (EMDR) was developed by Francine Shapiro in 1987 and is a therapeutic method that now receives worldwide recognition, particularly in the field of trauma.
 Approximately 20 controlled studies have investigated the effects of EMDR.
 These studies have consistently found that EMDR effectively decreases / eliminates the symptoms of post traumatic stress for the majority of clients.
 Since 2001 the Department of Health has supported its use (1).
 Clients often report improvement in other associated symptoms such as anxiety.

-EMDR uses eye movements and other stimuli to facilitate rapid processing of traumatic or upsetting past events that have been causing distressing symptoms.
+EMDR uses eye movements and other stimuli to allow rapid processing of traumatic or upsetting past events that have been causing distressing symptoms.

 What happens in a session?

 The brain has a natural ability to heal psychological and emotional upset.
-It has been hypothesised that there is an information processing system that naturally promotes the assimilation and healing of negative emotional experiences and traumas (2).
+It is thought that there is an information processing system that naturally promotes the healing of negative emotional experiences and traumas (2).
 While walking through the woods one day, Shapiro happened to notice that her own negative emotions lessened as her eyes darted from side to side.
 Then, she found the same positive effect in patients.

-During a session you will be asked to focus on a memory, related to the issue, with its associated physical sensation and related negative thoughts – whilst moving your eyes from side to side.
+During a session you will be asked to focus on a memory whilst moving your eyes from side to side.
 (If you have eye problems other methods can be used to have the same effect).
 The eye movements seem to allow the memory or anxiety to be processed within the brain and whilst the method can’t wipe away a memory, the emotional charge and negative beliefs often become detached from it.

 How does EMDR work?